Work Study America Reads

 - Work Study

 You can also participate in America Reads as a volunteer.
 To volunteer for this program, please visit the Office of Service-Learning and Volunteer Programs.
+The America Reads program is a great way for students seeking Formal Admittance to Teacher Education (FATE) to obtain the 20 hours of service required.

-There are 6 local America Reads locations:
+There are 6 local America Reads programs:

 - Sankofka Academy Charter School